GameStop is launching a game rental subscription called PowerPass

 GameStop has had a rough go of it recently, with share prices falling 8 percent on the heels of its latest earnings report.
 It’s video game retail business, in particular, dropped 3.4 percent in Q2.

-A rental subscription allows GameStop to offset its troves of pre-owmed game inventory while getting revenue from subscriptions.
+A rental subscription allows GameStop to offset its troves of pre-owned game inventory while getting revenue from subscriptions.

 Mashable reports that the program will launch in November 19, just in time for the holidays, and could prove to be the gift that keeps on giving.Featured Image: Richard Levine/Corbis via Getty Images